GUIDE

 A favored monetization model of recent years, in-app purchases are popular thanks to their low-profile nature, which keeps user disruption to a minimum.
 Designed to be beneficial to the user rather than a barrier, they serve to enhance the user experience and often take this experience to a new level.

-The global in-app purchase market grew from $141.75 billion in 2022 to $176.63 billion in 2023.
+The global in-app purchase revenue market grew 10% YoY in 2025 to reach US$167 billion, that’s a huge $318,000 spent per minute on IAPs globally.
 Commonly found in the gaming vertical, an example of an in-app purchase is obtaining coins or lives to continue or give gameplay a boost.
 Outside of the gaming vertical, exclusive access or exclusive content could be something provided at the point of in-app purchase.
 In-app purchases mean that paying users enjoy a superior experience while not having any financial outlay at the download stage.

 We can broadly categorize in-app purchases as consumables or non-consumables.
 Consumables are temporary or limited purchases, for example, PokéCoins in Pokemon GO.
 Non-consumables only need to be purchased once, for example, making payment to unlock a gaming level.